 - You are a very good hitter.

 As a general rule we would suggest the XL wherever possible.
-It is, ultimaltey, a bigger hitting bat that will not effect your hands as much on mishits.
-However, some who need a shorter bat and/or a lighter swing and really want to stick with a single piece aluminum then the Z-Core would be a perfect option.
+It is, ultimately, a bigger hitting bat that will not affect your hands as much on mishits.
+However, for some who need a shorter bat and/or a lighter swing and really want to stick with a single piece aluminum, then the Z-Core would be a perfect option.

 Do note, too, the Z-Core Speed is one of only a couple BBCOR bats that offer a 29 inch option.
-And, as such, if you are in that market then it may be your ticket outta the research phase and into hitting phase.
+If you are in that market, this may be your ticket out of the research phase and into hitting phase.

 2017 Z-Core vs 2018 Beast X

-The biggest change was a redesign of the two piece connective piece, but that only effected the Hybrid versions of the Beast X/Z-Core.
+The biggest change was a redesign of the two piece connective piece, but that only affected the Hybrid versions of the Beast X/Z-Core.
 We will discuss that in our review of that bat.